pyjarrett/programming-with-ada/source/five-structural-elements.rst

 active program behavior.

-Packages provide separation into compilation units and act as container for all entitites.
+Packages provide separation into compilation units and act as container for all entities.
 Subprograms, whether procedures functions provide reusable algorithms and behaviors.

 It is sometimes useful to write a package around unknown types and subprograms